usabilityhub/rails-erb-loader/README.md

 #### `rails-erb-loader-dependencies`

-If your `.erb` files depend on files in your Ruby project, you can list them explicitly.
-Webpack will watch these dependencies and rebuild when they are changed.
+If your `.erb` files depend on files in your Ruby project, you can list them explicitly. `webpack` will watch these dependencies and rebuild when they are changed.

 Here is an example React component that depends on the `User` and `Image` Rails models: